Nabil-Alsaiad/Programmer-vs-Bugs/README.md

 ### Game menu

-The game menu consits of 3 major parts
+The game menu consists of 3 major parts

 1. Game map
 2. Units board
 3. commands and logs (logs are not done yet)